Sphodromantis lineola: Sexual Cannibalism

 Many mantid species are known to show cannibalism post copulation, S. lineola being one of this species.
 Studies have come to the conclusion that this behavior can be attributed female mantids needing nutrition in order to produce more offspring.
 It has been documented that females of this species are commonly in a state of hunger in natural settings which is shown to be a driver of this behavior.
 In captivity, under circumstances in which females are well fed, they have shown to not perform cannibalism on the male mantid after copulation.
 Other ways for males to avoid being eaten by their mate is through different courtship behaviors such as sneaking on the female or swiftly jumping on their back whilst trying to avoid being eaten.
 Although under most natural circumstances these are often ineffective.

 Scientific Relevance

-S. lineola is been used for many different studies most of which involving its visual system.
+is being used for many different studies most of which involving its visual system.
 Their ability to be kept in captivity has allowed them to become a very used species in this field.
 They have contributed in the field for theories and topics like the flicker effect idea; the effect of invisible noise on insect motion detection; motion-in-depth perception of mantises; reaction to different stimuli; the physiology of the mantis eye and many other studies based around their vision.
-They are considered to be the most studied species of mantis in this field.
+S. lineola has been shown to have binocular stereopsis.
+It is one of the most studied species of mantis in this field.
 Similarly, this has also led to the study of the mechanisms of mantis predatory behaviors and responses to prey.
 Furthermore, this species has also been used to study the sexual cannibalism behavior seen so often in mantids as well as helping identify the first putative pheromone in a praying mantid.